Mehaksmz/F21BC-CW1/README.md

    Results are written to `experiment_results.csv` in the project root.

 4. **Plot results**
-   Generate bar charts and heatmaps using the saved CSV.
+   Generates bar charts and heatmaps using the saved CSV.
    ```bash
    cd scripts
    python results_plot.py